🗣️ Join Our Team: Speech & Language Therapist Wanted at Herefordshire Headway

 Audio

 Headway House Wellbeing Centre in Credenhill is a safe supportive environment which enables individuals affected by an acquired brain injury (ABI) to have fun whilst maintaining or re-learning skills to enable them to live independently.
-The service is supported by two Registered Nurses who provide clinical support enabling the service to support individuals who have complex problems, for example, epilepsy or those who have long term health conditions such as diabetes.
+The service is supported by a Registered Nurse who provides clinical support enabling the service to support individuals who have complex problems, for example, epilepsy or those who have long term health conditions such as diabetes.

 Service users spend time with other people who have had an ABI, forming a support group for each other and new members.
 We aim to support people to achieve their goals and by so doing feel more confident about living with the ongoing effects of an ABI.